TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Evaluation

-The privacy parameter $\varepsilon$ in ATP is for an entire trajectory and can be distributed to each location.
-For a fair comparison, we use $\varepsilon$ as the privacy parameter for each location.
-NGram with reachability constraint also uses the same $\varepsilon$ for each location.
-We omit LDPTrace~\cite{DBLP:journals/pvldb/DuHZFCZG23} as it focuses on trajectory synthesis for a location space rather than perturbation for a given trajectory.
-The comparison is conducted on the following datasets: \begin{itemize} \item Synthetic dataset: We discretize $[0,1)\times [0,1)$ into $m$ discrete points and treat the $m$ points as the location space. \item NYC and CHI: These real-world datasets are the same as in ATP, extracted from the Foursquare dataset~\cite{DBLP:journals/tsmc/YangZZY15} and Gowalla dataset~\cite{DBLP:conf/kdd/ChoML11}, respectively.\footnote{NYC is in $[-74.26, -73.70]\times [40.56, 40.97]$ and CHI in $[-87.9, -87.5]\times [41.6, 42.0]$.} NYC contains $3,478$ discrete locations; CHI contains $1,000$ discrete locations.
+For a fair comparison, we use $\varepsilon$ as the privacy parameter for each location in all methods.
+The comparison is conducted on the following datasets: \begin{itemize} \item Synthetic datasets: We uniformly discretize $[0,1)\times [0,1)$ into $m$ discrete points and treat the $m$ points as the discrete location space.
+Specifically, we set $m=10\times 10$ and $m=60\times 60$ for comparison.
+Along with them, we generate $100$ random trajectories with $100$ locations each as synthetic datasets, i.e. each location is randomly sampled from the $m$ discrete points and connected sequentially. \item TKY and CHI (visualized in Figure~\ref{appendix:fig:location_spaces}): We treat every location in the TKY and CHI datasets as a discrete point, which together constitute the discrete location space.
+TKY contains $7,798$ discrete locations; CHI contains $1,000$ discrete locations.
 We use the first $100$ trajectories for evaluation. \end{itemize}

-For the synthetic dataset, we generate $100$ random trajectories with $100$ locations each to compute the average $AE$.
-For the NYC and CHI datasets, we perform the perturbation $5$ times for each trajectory and compute the average $AE$.
+For the TKY and CHI datasets, we perform the perturbation $5$ times for each trajectory and compute the average AE, which is the same setup as in ATP~\cite{DBLP:journals/pvldb/Zhang000H23}.